 so your lines start

-Whole paragraphs should never be centered.
-Centering makes paragraphs difficult to read because both edges of the paragraph are uneven.
-Centered paragraphs are also difficult to align with other page elements.
+Whole text blocks should not be centered.
+Centering makes text blocks difficult to read because both edges of the text block are uneven.
+Centered text blocks are also difficult to align with other page elements.
 See headings for better options.